 Learn more about resolving conflicts.
 If you're a member of VITAL WorkLife's EAP, do some further reading on the Member Site and/or contact VITAL WorkLife to speak with a consultant by phone or make an appointment for face-to-face counseling.

 Talk to the boss.
 If your efforts to resolve the conflict with another employee is just not working out, it may be time to take it to the supervisor.

 We Can Help

 If you're a member of VITAL WorkLife, you have access to unlimited in-the-moment telephonic support as part of our Employee Assistance Program.
 You also have access to face-to-face counseling.
 These resources are completely free and confidential and can help you positively and effectively handle conflict in the workplace.
-Contact us at 800.383.1908 to access your resources today.
 Your Member Site also has a variety of resources on workplace conflict and related topics.

 Not a member of VITAL WorkLife?
-Visit us online or contact us at 800.383.1908 to learn more about our well being solutions.
+Contact us online to set up a discovery call to learn more about our well being solutions.